 25. Bowling Alley

-Though not the cheapest of business ideas on this list, it’s one that can be extremely lucrative as well as appeal to the widest range of patrons in a small town.
+Though not the cheapest of business ideas on this list, it’s one that can be extremely profitable as well as appeal to the widest range of patrons in a small town.
 A successful bowling alley can become the center of a town’s social life.
 Besides the obvious bowling revenue stream, food and drink (especially alcoholic beverages), can also help you pull in the big bucks.
 Small town bowling alleys can also be rented out for additional income.
 Like all businesses, large and small, having a quality business plan for your bowling alley is incredibly important.

 27. Massage Therapist

 Just because you don’t have the hustle and bustle of the big city breathing down your neck, doesn’t mean small town residents don’t have aches and pains and plenty of stress.
-If you’re a people person that likes working with their hands and meeting new people, this could be a great career and business idea for a small town.
+If you’re a people person that likes working with their hands and meeting new people, this could be a great career and a profitable business idea for a small town.
 Massage therapy does, however, require a significant amount of training, so it’s not a business you’re going to be able to open in the next few weeks unless you are already a licensed massage therapist.
 There are, however, a variety of schools and programs you can enroll in to become licensed.
 Once your training is complete, being a massage therapist allows you to set your own hours, work when and where you like, and develop a strong repeat customer base.